mjkaul/Learning_AI/README.md

 # Learning_AI

-A blog about what I'm learning about knowledge graphs &amp; LLMs.
+Here's a blog that documents what I'm learning about knowledge graphs &amp; LLMs.

 I have specific interests & objectives re: AI.